devonzuegel/digital-nesting/README.md

 <h1>Digital nesting 🐣</h1> <!-- This h1 is a manual tag so it doesn't get pulled into the auto-generated ToC -->
 Hello!
-Welcome to the place where I collect my custom CSS, or as I like to call it my "digital nesting".
+Welcome to the place where I collect my custom CSS and other custom configuration, or as I like to call it my "digital nesting".

 These files used to live in gists, but then I made so many of them for sites all around the internet that I decided it was finally time to break it out into its own little project.